paesanilab/MBX/plugins/lammps/README.md

 WORK IN PROGRESS

+*** MBX library/headers ***

+Build MBX for your system as you normally would.

+An extra step that is currently needed/helpful, is to copy the libmbxlib.a library to an easier location for linking.
+The LAMMPS Makefile below assumes the MBX library was copied to the build/install/lib directory.
+An example follows.

+cd /home/bin/MBX/build
+make -j 8
+make install
+mkdir install/lib
+cp stage/home/bin/MBX/install/lib/static/libmbxlib.a ./install/lib

+Something similar could be done for copying headers to an ./install/include directory as well.

+*** LAMMPS ***

 The LAMMPS-MBX interface is organized as a LAMMPS package.
 The USER-MBX directory should be copied into the lammps-<version>/src